-My toddler's poop is mucousy.
-Just recently she was constipated.
-Also, she hasn't had much appetite lately - this was teh same time as she was constipated.
-She is now back to feeling normal, with regards to appetite and constipation, but now her poop seems to be mucousy.
+My toddler’s poop is mucousy.
+Just recently she was constipated and at that time she also didn’t have much appetite.
+She is now back to normal with regards to appetite and constipation, but now her poop seems to be mucousy.
 Can you tell me why?

 Baby Help Line: